How to organize a successful meet-up

 2. Share

 Create your meet-up on Connect.
 Click on the pencil icon and then “New meet-up” to share your meet-up with Local Guides on Connect.
-Make sure to submit your meet-up at least 5 days before it starts and keep in mind that submissions are not reviewed on Saturdays and Sundays.
+Make sure to submit your meet-up at least 5 business days before it starts and keep in mind that submissions are not reviewed on Saturdays and Sundays.

 • Select the meet-up format, a tag or tags that fit your chosen activity, and the time and date (don’t forget to choose the timezone, too!).